 Councils are being encouraged to work together to solve technology problems as part go a funding initiative local government minister Rishi Sunak.

 Service desks must improve the customer experience they deliver to retain their relevance and deliver value to the business.
 But what's the fastest way to improve?

 Gartner says that by 2020, customers will conduct 85% of their interactions without dealing with another human.
 How can you prepare yourself for this level of automation?

-It begun with password resets, continues with smart automation and culminates with Artificial Intelligence managing the majority of routine customer support enquiries.
+It began with password resets, continues with smart automation and culminates with Artificial Intelligence managing the majority of routine customer support enquiries.
 Here’s our guide on preparing for the future in which AI transforms support.

 You may have prepped for GDPR, but you must be sure that your service desk has checked all the boxes before it’s too late.